,

 14. Sophos Home

-Macs have built-in antivirus measures, but you can strengthen those with third-party services.
+Macs have built-in antivirus protection, and you can enhance it with third-party services.
 One of the best Mac apps for that is Sophos Home, which offers more than just antivirus features.
-Sophos Home also includes parental controls and protection from known dangerous sites.
+Sophos Home includes parental controls and protection from known dangerous sites.

-If you buy the premium version for $59.99 a year, you’ll also get features like ransomware prevention.
+If you buy the premium version for $59.99 a year, you’ll also get ransomware prevention and more features.
 Sophos Home Premium will also block applications and websites from using your webcam or microphone without your permission.
 If you go with the free version, you’ll still get plenty of useful security features.

 15. Arq Backup

-With Arq Backup, you can keep your files protected through automated backups and strong encryption that secures your data.
+With Arq Backup, you can secure your files through automated backups and strong encryption.
 The interface remains simple to navigate, simplifying scheduling and managing storage without added complexity.

 Flexible backup destinations include Google Drive, Dropbox and other cloud providers, so your data stays accessible across platforms.
 A one-time purchase model gives you long-term value, with optional updates that expand features and improve reliability.